anoma/taiga/book/src/exec.md

 ### Partial vs final match

 After the solver matches the intents, two cases are possible:
 1. At least one of the total per-token balances computed by summing up the per-token balances of partial transactions doesn't equal the balancing value.
-In this case, the solver sends the data to the gossip network
+In this case, the solver sends the data to the gossip network.
 2. All total per-token balances are equal to the balancing values.
-A valid transaction can be created and published
+A valid transaction can be created and published.

 **Note**: in the current implementation we assume a simpler model with no partial solving.